-I almost didn’t post this recipe.
-Not because it isn’t delicious – it is (very)! – but it’s not my usual kind of recipe.
+Got ground turkey laying around?
+I’ve rounded up 15 creative, delicious and awesome dinner ideas that are super kid-friendly, including tender turkey meatball recipe.
+I almost didn’t post it.
+Not because it isn’t delicious—it is (very)!—but it’s not my usual kind of recipe.
 See, this turkey meatball recipe comes to you via my sitter, Jenny, who approaches cooking very differently than I do.

 Jenny is from Jamaica and mostly cooks Jamaican food.
 When it comes to curry, rice and peas and oxtail stew, Jenny takes her time, sources authentic ingredients and keeps things spicy (literally!).
 Beyond Jamaican cuisine, Jenny takes an old-school Better Homes and Gardens approach, like so many other immigrants of her time.
 Being a first-generation Greek, I’m familiar with Jenny’s decidedly American style, which filters ethnicity through convenience.
 It’s the kind of cooking where Italian meatballs are made with ketchup.

 Yup, ketchup in meatballs.
 But, you know what, they’re really delicious.
 And quick and easy.
 It’s by far my boys’ favorite dinner ever.
 I like ‘em, too.

 I recently asked Jenny to make her meatballs with me.
 I wanted to know what made them so tender and tasty (this was before I knew about the ketchup!).
 She was reluctant, saying that it was silly for her to show me how to cook something as simple as meatballs, but I insisted.
 At first I just wanted to know how to make something that my boys would eat without fail.
 As we cooked alongside each other, though, I realized that there was much more to it.